In this side by side comparison guide, let's check out Surefire M600DF VS Modlite PLHv2.

 Check out Modlite's warranty policy on their website here

 Surefire M600DF and MODLITE bodies are durable and parts are interchangeable.
-The key comparison here is the light heads.
+The key comparison here is the light head options.

 PLHv2 head is way better for long range illumination with that high 54,000 candela output